K3 metrics from little string theory: Wall crossing and the metric

-None of the above changes when we upgrade to little string theory.
-In particular, the proof of the wall crossing formula in \cite{GMN:framed} works here without modification.
+Third, certain real mass parameters affect the semi-flat limit by generalizing it from an elliptic fibration to a genus one fibration.
+This is discussed in more detail in \cite{mz:K3HK}.
+Here, we simply note that the formulae defining the semi-flat hyper-K\"ahler structure do not change; all that changes is that monodromies can induce translations on fiber coordinates.
+Therefore, in \S\ref{sec:semiFlat} we focus on the elliptically fibered case.} In particular, the proof of the wall crossing formula in \cite{GMN:framed} works here without modification.
 This stands in contrast to the 4d $\N=2$ supergravity context, where an analogous proof of the wall crossing formula holds, but only after one replaces line operators by supermassive black holes \cite{moore:halo}.
 This is because in supergravity, one cannot neglect gravitational backreaction of heavy external particles that define a Wilson-'t Hooft line operator.
 The proof of \cite{GMN:walls} should also be adaptable to little string theory.